 7. Keep a Positive Attitude

 Lastly, stay positive.
-Exams aren’t meant to be fun by any means, however, having a positive attitude can significantly impact your performance when taking the real estate exam.
+Having a positive attitude can significantly impact your performance when taking the real estate exam.

 At any time, if you feel like the exam-load is getting to you, take a break for a minute.
-Drop your pen, close your eyes, take some deep breathes, and find your happy place.
-Staying relaxed will reinforce your mind and allow it to dig deeper to remember what you learned.
+Drop your pen, close your eyes, take some deep breaths.
+Staying relaxed will allow your mind to think clearly and dig deeper to remember what you learned.

 Following these real estate exam tips can help you attempt the exam with relative ease and increase your chances of passing with flying colors.